Quick Summary

 Eligibility Criteria to Apply Section 8 Company

-To qualify for registration, the applicants must prove to the Central Government that:
+To qualify for registration and understand the requirements of a Section 8 company, the applicants must prove to the Central Government that:

-Individuals (Indian or foreign nationals) with the intention to work for charitable or social goals.
+- Individuals (Indian or foreign nationals) with the intention to work for charitable or social goals

-Registered partnerships, societies, or trusts looking to convert into a Section 8 company for better legal standing.
+- Registered partnerships, societies, or trusts looking to convert into a section 8 company for better legal standing

-Corporations or institutions seeking to undertake CSR (Corporate Social Responsibility) activities under a formal company structure.
+- Corporations or institutions seeking to undertake CSR (Corporate Social Responsibility) activities under a formal company structure

-Regulation for the Formation of Section 8
+Salary of the Director of a Section 8 Company

 Process of Incorporation of a Section 8 Company